classy-org/docker-grafana-graphite/README.md

 StatsD + Graphite + Grafana 2
 ---------------------------------------------

-This image contains a sensible default configuration of StatsD, Graphite and Grafana.
-This image is used as a base for [dokku](https://github.com/progrium/dokku) graphite-statsd plugin.
-There are two ways for using this image:
+This image creates a baseline installation of the StatsD/Graphite/Grafana stack.

+This is forked from [jlachowski/docker-grafana-graphite](https://github.com/jlachowski/docker-grafana-graphite) with some small modifications to retention settings and installation steps.

+Additional information is for this package is available on its [Docker hub page](https://hub.docker.com/r/jlachowski/grafana-graphite-statsd/).

 ### Using the Docker Index ###

-This image is published under [jlachowski repository on the Docker Index](https://hub.docker.com/u/jlachowski/) and all you need as a prerequisite is having Docker installed on your machine.
+The original image is published under [jlachowski repository on the Docker Index](https://hub.docker.com/u/jlachowski/) and all you need as a prerequisite is having Docker installed on your machine.
 The container exposes the following ports:

 - `80`: the Grafana web interface.